ixa/entity/multi_property.rs

 11//! definition order.
 The system achieves this by:

 12//!
-1. **Canonicalization**: Component properties are sorted based on their unique identifiers.
+1. **Canonicalization**: Component properties are sorted alphabetically by property name.

 13//!
 2. **Shared Indexes**: The index subsystem reuses a single `Index` instance for all